 It is always a sad time for football fans when they see a player they idolise walk off the pitch for the last time and even sadder for those running the club when they move on for free – a feeling Liverpool know all too well.

-The Reds have seen plenty of modern-day heroes leave the club for nothing over the past 20 years, and we have taken a look at seven of them.
+The Reds have seen plenty of other modern-day heroes leave the club for nothing over the past 20 years, and we have taken a look at seven of them.

 Two goals in that iconic Champions League semi-final against Barcelona in which Origi also found the net cemented Wijnaldum’s place in Liverpool folklore.

 Unfortunately, a new contract could not be agreed between player and club, and he joined PSG in June 2021 on a free transfer.
 The Netherlands international left Anfield with just under 200 appearances, 22 goals and four trophies to his name.

 It hasn’t gone anywhere near as well in Paris and has even been omitted from recent Netherlands squads.

 In June, Oranje manager Louis van Gaal said: “Unfortunately, little has changed in Gini’s situation at his club since our last two international matches in March.
 As a result, I am forced to make other choices, no matter how difficult and regrettable I personally find it.”

 One half of the most lethal strike partnerships a generation of fans have ever seen at Anfield, Sturridge left Liverpool for Trabzonspor in 2019, ending a six-year stint with the club.

 The striker found the net 21 times as the Reds came to within a whisker of a Premier League title in 2014 and was only beaten to the golden boot by Luis Suarez that season.

 While the Uruguayan departed, Sturridge hung around and, although he was badly hampered by injuries, a Champions League triumph in 2019 was a fitting send-off.